EgorZakharov97/EgorZakharov.github.io/README.md

 # Usage

-Now as you set up the environment and launch the site locally, you can edit, add new files to the project and see the changes immediatelly.
+Now as you set up the environment and launch the site locally, you can edit, add new files to the project and see the changes immediately.

-In this project you are going to edit data in .yml files which may seem unfamiliar.
+In this project, you are going to edit data in .yml files which may seem unfamiliar.
 Feel free to use Markdown rools in these files.

 #### _config.yml
 This file contains the main configuration of the page.
 Feel free to replace all the personal information by your own.
 * Use `Ctrl+/` to exclude the fields you don't need
 * Change the avatar by placing your own picture into `images` folder and changing `about_profile_image: images/[your_avarat].jpg` field.
-* Feel free to modify `more_content` section or delete it if not needed.
+* Feel free to modify the `more_content` section or delete it if not needed.

 #### _layouts/default.html
 This file contains the page layout.
 If you want to change the order of the sections or add a new one (later in this tutorial), you will have to modify the following code: